Configure Ticket Intake and Workflow States

 Current behavior:

-- MergeLoom resumes on the same branch
+- MergeLoom resumes on the same branch when possible

 - the next run receives the previous summary plus the new continuation instruction